-While in France, I took a train from Paris (Gare Lyon) to Nice (Nice Ville) to get to know part of the Côte d’Azur or the French Riviera.
-The trip duration: 5:40hrs.
+While in France, I took a train from Paris (Gare de Lyon) to Nice (Nice Ville) to explore a bit of the stunning Côte d’Azur, also known as the French Riviera.
+The journey took approximately 5 hours and 40 minutes.

-Once I was in Nice, I had to take a regional train to Villefranche-sur-Mer, which it is in the same station.
-You can also take the bus for only €1 (2011)
+Once I was in Nice, I had to take a regional train to Villefrance-sur-Mer, which it is in the same station.
+You can also take the bus for only €1 (2011).

 I arrived at the small town by bus (another €1) and all I could see from the bottom was a high heel to climb.
 It was going to be fun.
 We started to walk by the cobblestone narrow streets, passing first by La Poterne (a postern) which today it’s the main entrance of the town.